 ILPs will be generated at any point throughout the academic year and staff will be notified of their existence as soon as practically possible.

 Falmouth University staff: via My Falmouth, you will be able to view a list of students who have an ILP (instructions here).
+You can also check your students' adjusted deadlines/extensions by following the instructions here.

 University of Exeter staff: via SRS, you will be able to search for students' ILPs (instructions here).